jupyterhub/jupyterhub/docs/source/admin/capacity-planning.md

 This doesn't mean that _all_ your users exceed the request, just that the _limit_ gives enough room for the _average_ user to exceed the request.

+All of these considerations are important _per node_.
+Larger nodes means more users per node, and therefore more users to average over.
+It also means more chances for multiple outliers on the same node.

 ### Example case for oversubscribing memory

 Take for example, this system and sampling of user behavior: